 Make your own snack: Fruits and vegetables are good choices for healthy snacks.
 They are full of vitamins and low in calories and fat.
 Make your own cocktail of fruit and veggie salad with lemon juice, olive oil or vinegar as dressing.
-Roasted mixed seeds like sunflower, pumpkin, flax with chana are a good source of protein, fiber, calcium and omega-3 fatty acids.
+Roasted mixed seeds like sunflower, pumpkin, flax with chana are a good source of protein, fibre, calcium and omega-3 fatty acids.
 Sprouted pulses with crunchy vegetables.

 Milk can be substituted: If your child refuses to drink milk, calcium can be obtained from curd, cheese, yoghurt or from sardines and other fish that contain fine bones which can be eaten.
-For vegetarians til or sesame, ragi can be added to diet.
-These not only have high amount of calcium but are also good sources of protein.
+For vegetarians til or sesame, ragi can be added to the diet.
+These not only have a high amount of calcium but are also good sources of protein.

 Antioxidants for Anti-Aging: Antioxidants are vitamins, minerals and other nutrients that protect and repair cells from damage caused by free radicals.
 Including lots of colourful fruits and vegetables in your meals makes sure that you include ample antioxidants in your diet.

 Include fluids in your diet: Replace soda, juice, tea, coffee or other beverages you drink with water.
 Getting enough water in your system is very important for hydration and detoxification.